ibm-mas-manage/faq/docs/index.md

 - **Are there specific requirements for a multi-tenancy environment?**

 	<span style="color:navy">
-	Multi-Tenancy is not yet supported in OpenShift.
+	Multi-Tenant Manage is not yet supported in MAS.
 	</span>

 - **Does OpenShift allow dynamic scaling?**